JayParkOnGithub/subscript-todo/README.md

 ### Getting Started

 Because this repo is so old I initially tried to update the dependencies, but thought it would be more interesting to see if I could just work with an older version.
+(EDIT: I actually had to update some things because Jest wouldn't work otherwise.)
 I had to do a bit of searching on Stack Overflow since the repo wouldn't even start, but with a simple addition to the scripts in package.json, I got it working without any issues. 🎉

 You can start the app with the following command in your terminal: